Hengist and Horsa—Frisian Horses from Overseas That Founded the Kentish Kingdom

 Gortenir's victory was short.
 Not long after, he was poisoned, and so his father Vortigern became king again.
 Ronixa urged Vortigern to send for Hengist, which he did.
 Hengist was instructed to come in secrecy to Britannia and only with a small warband.
 Sly Hengist, however, ignored these instructions and landed with a great number of ships with many bold warriors of great stature.
 King Vortigern and his noblemen were furious and wanted to drive out the Frisians.
 Ronixa notified Hengist of the intentions of the Britons.
 In reaction, Hengist sent a courier to the king to inform him that the Frisians were not here to make trouble nor war.
 He only wanted to ask the king to accept Frisian warriors in the king's service for the defence of the realm.
 Hengist asked for a time and place to negotiate.

 "Talking can't hurt," King Vortigern must have thought, and he went along with Hengist's proposal.
 The king decided that they would meet on the 1st of May.
 That day, when both parties would come together, no weapons were allowed in the great hall.
 But Hengist instructed his men to take knives with them and to hide these under their feet.
-When Hengist would give the signal in their own, undecipherable language: "Nimath ure saxa!" ('draw your knives'), they would surprise and kill all the Britons present (see note 4).
+When Hengist would give the signal in their own, undecipherable language: "Nimath ure saxa!" ('draw your knives'), they would surprise and kill all the Britons present (see note down below).
 So it was done.
-During the assembly, between three hundred and four hundred and fifty -numbers differ- Britons were slaughtered, including all their noblemen.
+During the assembly, between three hundred and three hundred and fifty—numbers differ—Britons were slaughtered, including all their noblemen.
 The purge is remembered as 'The Treason of the Long Knives'.
 King Vortigern was taken prisoner and forced to leave his crown to Hengist.

-Hengist took control over the kingdom and reoccupied the lands they before had lost.
-And because Hengist and the Frisians were filled with revenge and anger over the death of Prince Horsa and other Frisian men, they exerted great terror in Britannia.
-Moreover, because Hengist and his men worshipped Wodan and Frigge, many Britons renounced the Christian faith and turned to heathendom.
+Anyway, Hengist took control over the kingdom and reoccupied the lands they had lost before.
+Because Hengist and the Frisians were filled with revenge and anger over the death of Prince Horsa and other Frisian men, they exerted great terror in Britannia.
+Moreover, because Hengist and his men worshipped Woden and Frigge, many Britons renounced the Christian faith and turned to heathendom.
 Only later, when Hengist's successors were converted, would the people return to Christendom again.

-The Frisian tradition of the saga of Hengist and Horsa has been told in different variations.
-We have taken the liberty to merge the different elements where possible and as long they were not conflicting each other.
-We took the version documented by Waling Dykstra (1895) as the central one.
-We followed, however, the ending of other versions whereby Hengist and his son Oisc became the first rulers of Kent.
-In the version of Dykstra, Hengist does not become king.
-Instead, soon after the Treason of the Long Knives he was captured and beheaded.
-All other Frisians were either killed, driven from the country, or sold as slave.
+The Frisian tradition of the saga of Hengist and Horsa has been passed down in several variations.
+For this account, we have taken the liberty to merge different elements where possible, provided they did not directly contradict one another.
+The version recorded by Waling Dykstra (1895) serves as our central reference.
+However, we have followed the ending found in other variants, in which Hengist and his son Oisc become the first rulers of Kent.
+In Dykstra’s version, by contrast, Hengist never becomes king.
+Shortly after the infamous Treason of the Long Knives, he is captured and beheaded.
+The remaining Frisians are either slain, expelled, or sold into slavery.

 Also, the area within Frisia wherefrom the Frisians drove their ships to Britannia differs.
-In the Mid-Frisian versions of the saga, the town of Stavoren is where everything takes place.
-Whilst in the North-Frisian versions they set sail from either the town of Tønder, or from the harbour at Wenningstedt on the Wadden Sea island of Sylt (Hansen 1856).
-The North-Frisians sagas speak of sylter Friesenhäuptlinge (Muuß 1933), or of Westfriesen (i.e. Frisians from the province of Friesland) who sailed from the region of Nordfriesland (Hansen 1856).
+In the Mid Frisian versions of the saga, the town of Stavoren is where everything takes place.
+Whilst in the North Frisian versions they set sail from either the town of Tønder, or from the harbour at Wenningstedt on the Wadden Sea island of Sylt (Hansen 1856).
+The North Frisian sagas speak of sylter Friesenhäuptlinge (Muuß 1933), or of Westfriesen, that is, Frisians from the province of Friesland, who sailed from the region of Nordfriesland (Hansen 1856).
 A last remark concerns the differences on where and when the Frisians were granted land to settle.
 In other versions, namely, the Frisians were given the right to settle on the Isle of Thanet.

 Of interest is also the reason why Frisians, together with Angles and Saxons, had to leave their lands.
 In the version we presented in this blog post, the reason was that the land had become overcrowded and famine was on the brink.
 In old Swiss sagas telling about their own origins, it is Frisians and Swedes who had to leave their lands because of a famine too.
 They moved to the Alps and lay the foundation of Switzerland.
 Here too, men, women and children who had to leave, were chosen by lot.
 Check our blog blog post Make way for the homesick dead!

-Note 3 - With regard to the actuality about the use of the term Anglo-Saxon, as it is supposedly contaminated with racial issues, perhaps it is better to follow historian Procopius and use Anglo-Frisian from now on, although we aren't fully confident this would solve the matter.
-Not sure either whether Frisian people would agree with this, because up till now they are being left out of these discussions.
+Note 4 — With regard to the actuality about the use of the term Anglo-Saxon, as it is supposedly contaminated with racial issues, perhaps it is better to follow historian Procopius and use the term 'Anglo-Frisian' from now on, although we aren't fully confident this would solve the matter.
+Not sure either whether Frisian people would agree with this, because up till now they are being left out of these sensitive discussions.

 Suggested hiking